intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 };
 ```
 results in { `%struct.B4`, `i32 addrspace(4)*` } pair of types.
 Thus,
-unwraping can result in a set of a structure, primitive or pointer types -
+unwrapping can result in a set of a structure, primitive or pointer types -
 the "unwrapped type set".

 - If the unwrapped type set has only primitive types, then compiler will "merge"
-  the resulting types if their total size is less or equal to 8 bytes.
+  the resulting types if their total size is less than or equal to 8 bytes.
 The total
   size is calculated as `sizeof(<top aggregate type>)`, and structure field
-  alignment rules can make it greater then the simple sum of `sizeof` of all
+  alignment rules can make it greater than the simple sum of `sizeof` of all
   the types resulted from unwrapping.
 [Total size] to [merged type]
   correspondence is as follows:
     * 1-2 bytes - short